Rhys Taylor's home page

 In brief...

 GLADoS begins by examining the more sensitive averaged cube.
 In each pixel it extracts a spectrum and looks for peaks above a S/N threshold, and if any are found, it then checks the individual polarisations for corresponding signals.
 It searches these over some user-specified range of velocities rather than only checking the exact same channels.
-It also applies a bit of smoothing to increase the sensitivity in the individual polarisations.
+You can also supply individual polarisation cubes with bit of extra smoothing to increase their sensitivity.

 After this core part of the process GLADoS does a few more things.
 It uses the STILTS algorithms to combine candidate detections in close proximity to each other, reducing them down to a single peak S/N position in each clump.
 It also extracts sky and PV maps from the HI data cube as well as a full map of the pixels initially classed as detections before this merging process.
 All of this is returned to the user in the graphical interface shown below.
 So the user goes through only the spectra of the merged candidates (the brightest bits of each clump), but they still get to see the initial detection candidates as well.
 This helps show when the merging might have been over-zealous and combined clumps which are actually likely separate objects.